OpenDSA/OpenDSA/RST/en/Development/LinearIndexing.rst

 one from the index file and one from the database file for the actual record.

-.. _LinIndex:
+.. inlineav:: linindexCON ss

-.. odsafig:: Images/LinIndex.png
-   :width: 450
-   :align: center
+   :output: show
-   :capalign: justify
+   :align: justify
-   :figwidth: 90%
-   :alt: A simple two-level linear index

    A simple two-level linear index.
    The linear index is stored on disk.